Yacoby/cs-large-practical/README.md

 Running the Application
 -----------------------

-Run `./Cslp.app/Cslp` with the first argument as the input script file.
-For example:
+The Unix way of running the program is to pass the program the input script through stdin and let the program write the output to stdout.
+For example: `cat ./examples/decay.txt | ./Cslp.app/Cslp`

+Due to the requirements of the application it is also possible to pass as the first argument the path to the file to read.
+For example: `./Cslp.app/Cslp exampes/decay.txt`

+If you want to output elsewhere than stdout then the following are equivalent:
+`./Cslp.app/Cslp exampes/decay.txt > output.txt`
-`./Cslp.app/Cslp exampes/decay.txt`
+`./Cslp.app/Cslp exampes/decay.txt --output output.txt`

 Command Line Arguments
 -----------------------